samtools/hts-specs/htsget.md

 </td><td>
 For file formats whose specification describes a header and a body, the class indicates which of the two will be retrieved when querying this URL.
 The allowed values are `header` and `body`.

-Either all or none of the URLs in the response must have a class attribute.
+Either all or none of the URLs in the response MUST have a class attribute.
 If it is absent, clients should assume data blocks include both header and body, possibly mixed in one of the blocks.
 </td></tr>
 </table>